We review: LandView, iLandman, Landdox, MyQuorum Land on Demand, WolfePak LandPro and LandVantage

 A Review of Landdox

 Landdox is an exciting new entrant to tract-based land software.
-Founded in 2015, their web-based solution combines everything from data and document management, to mapping and analytics in a fully customizable platform designed (in our opinion) for more demanding users.
+Founded in 2015, their cloud-based solution combines everything from data and document management, to mapping and analytics in a fully customizable platform designed (in our opinion) for more demanding users.
+They say their product provides 'deep industry DNA and leading-edge architecture' that will enhance energy companies to reimagine their land management efforts.

 The interface is everything you’d expect from a modern software platform.
 The menus and layouts are easy to navigate and instantly recognizable.